poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 There is a wide variety of choice in 2020, and although each brand have a different ethos they all come in different colours with different fonts in different sizes, shapes and with different logos.

+> The first, and one of the most popular brands in the United States (and now in the UK) is the brand Sun bum, who- In November 2011, were nominated for an Accessory Product of the Year award at the Surf Industry Manufacturers Association (SIMA) Image Awards.
+>
-> The first, and one of the most popular in the United States and now in the UK is the brand Sun bum, with its award winning design- In November 2011, Sun Bum was nominated for an Accessory Product of the Year award at the Surf Industry Manufacturers Association (SIMA) Image Awards.
-They have different lines of suncream, each coming in a different colour, light brown, dark brown or white.
-The typography always stays the same- Bold and with curly longer letters at the end of each 'M' of the 'bum'.
-The colour of the logo- a yellow monkey with sunglasses on.
+> Sun Bum have different lines of suncream, each coming in a different colours (a range of light browns, dark browns and white).
+The typography always stays the same- a font called 'AKI LINES' which was originally Designed by Akihiko Seki in 1970.
+It is bold and with curly longer letters at the end of the 'M' of the 'bum'.
+The colour of the logo is also yellow and is a little monkey with sunglasses on.

 ![Sun Bum suncream](../uploads/sun-bum.jpeg)